elec-e8408-mini-project-2025/project-documentation/README.md

   Area of improvement:
   Apportioning requirements should be more informative regarding the later stage design implementation.
 -->
+Apportioning of requirements subsection conveys late stage considerations related to the requirement levels.
+Requirements follow the selected keywords defined in the [Requirement levels](#Requirement-levels) subsection.

+### Requirement prioritization

 The proof-of-concept (PoC) MUST include all requirements that have been defined with keywords MUST according to RFC-2119 [2].
 All requirements marked with key word MAY are not guaranteed to be implemented in the PoC release.
 For requirements with keyword SHOULD, design team must be able to justify deviation from SRS.

+In the later stage design and initial releases, careful attention MUST be given to these aspects of this document:

+1. Synchronization: Fluent, does not give any errors unknown error to the user and the other requirements are carefully inspected.
+2. Web Application UI: Usage is fluent, database entries are easily inspected and deleted, database is clearly visualized and the other requirements are carefully inspected.
+3. Smartwatch application: Clock is easily usable, data collected is correct, timestamps are correct, synchronization is fluent and the other requirements are carefully inspected.

+Difficult but convenient requirements that SHOULD be carefully considered in the initial releases due to time constraints:

+1. GPS and other related functionality
+2. Persistent storage on the smartwatch application
+3. Clock / timestamp offset related on the smartwatch application

 {{< pagebreak >}}